reconhub/reconhub.github.io/_posts/2017-01-25-job_PierreAnne.md

 ---
 title:  New position at Imperial!
-subtitle: 1+ year working on spatial spread of outbreaks.
+subtitle: 18+ Months working on spatial spread of outbreaks.
 bigimg: /img/banners/big_epi_image.jpg
 ---